SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/Connecting_to_cloud/Connect_to_cloud_via_proxy.md

 The proxy server has to support both HTTP and WebSocket traffic.

 > [!NOTE]
-> Prior to CloudFeed 1.1.0, it was also necessary to configure the file `C:\ProgramData\Skyline Communications\DxMs Shared\appsettings.proxy.json` for this.
-However, CloudFeed 1.1.0 makes it possible to use CloudGateway as a proxy for the cloud connection, so that no more manual configuration is needed.
-If you want to connect via proxy server, you should therefore make sure you have CloudFeed 1.1.0 or higher installed.
+> Prior to CloudFeed 1.1.0/ArtiFactDeployer 1.4.5/CloudGateway 2.10.0, it was also necessary to configure the file `C:\ProgramData\Skyline Communications\DxMs Shared\appsettings.proxy.json` for this.
+However, with the recent versions of these DxMs, CloudGateway can be used as a proxy for the cloud connection, so that no more manual configuration is needed.
+If you want to connect via proxy server, you should therefore make sure you have **CloudFeed 1.1.0/ArtiFactDeployer 1.4.5/CloudGateway 2.10.0 or higher** installed.